wp-plugins/category-country-aware/readme.txt

 == Changelog ==

+= 0.9.2 =
+* Added option to set the [Cookie Notice plugin](https://wordpress.org/plugins/cookie-notice/ ) to only display its cookie bar to European Union visitors ONLY.
+* Dashboard->Settings->Category Country Goodies->Countries  and check the "set Cookie Notice to only display its cookie bar for these countries" box

 = 0.9.1 =
 * Added filter for use by EU Cookie Law plugins to enable them to only display cookie confirmation banner to visitors from EU.